 How Do You Celebrate Success in the Workplace?

 While you know you need to praise successes, sometimes the how is elusive.
 While celebrations need to reflect your company culture and the degree and contribution of the success, these ideas will help get you started celebrating success at work.

 - Use Verbal Praise: Sometimes just saying “Thank you.
 You did a great job.” is enough.
 Offering this praise in a public setting enhances the celebration and the employee's feeling of recognition.
 Make your praise specific and as timely as possible.
 Saying, “Good job with that customer last week” is nice, but what customer are you talking about?
 Instead, if you can’t say it at the moment, try to give details, “Do you remember that customer who complained about the thread count in the sheets?
-You did a great job helping her and ultimately getting her to make a purchase and leave.
-That was awesome.”
+You did a great job helping her, ultimately getting her to make a purchase”

 Overall, when you celebrate success at work, you encourage your employees to keep performing at a high level.
-Yes, correct mistakes and give negative feedback as well, but celebrate the successes, and you’ll get more success.
+You should always correct mistakes and give tough feedback, but reward the successes, and you’ll get receive more success.